Intergovernmental Oceanographic Commission: IOC Contributions to UNESCO's Global Priorities

 The IOC is committed to promoting gender equality and women's empowerment in ocean science.
-Through the Network of Women in Ocean Science (NOW in Ocean Science), the IOC hopes to mobilize women marine scientists to work with IOC to create a space for exchange of experience and opportunities for young women willing to start a career in marine science.
+Through the Network of Women in Ocean Science (NOW in Ocean Science), the IOC hopes to mobilize women marine scientists to work with the IOC to create a space for exchange of experience and opportunities for young women willing to start a career in marine science.